eltociear/powerbi-docs.sv-se/powerbi-docs/developer/embed-sample-for-customers-sovereign-clouds.md

 using Microsoft.PowerBI.Api.V2;
 using Microsoft.PowerBI.Api.V2.Models;

-// You will need to provide the GroupID where the dashboard resides.
+// You need to provide the GroupID where the dashboard resides.
 ODataResponseListDashboard dashboards = client.Dashboards.GetDashboardsInGroup(GroupId);

 // Get the first report in the group.